Just because you want to lose fat, doesn’t mean you have to cut flavour and variety from your diet too.

 If you’re a sweet-tooth then fresh fruit is always a good swap, or something from our delicious range of skinny snacks.
 These guilt-free treats are high in protein and fibre, but low in sugar and fat.

 You can also make a change to your hot drinks too – many of us are guilty of relying on one too many coffees to get us through the day, and these often come with extra calories from milk and sugar.
-Switching to green tea is an excellent boost for your metabolism.

 Supplements should be used alongside a balanced diet and regular exercise – not in place of them.
 They aren’t an instant solution to suddenly shedding pounds, but they can certainly help you on your weight-loss journey.